A characterization of alternating links in thickened surfaces

-Applying Theorem 3.1 and Corollary 3.2 from \cite{Waldhausen-1968}, it follows that $S$ is isotopic to $\Si\times \{t_0\}$ for some $0<t_0<1$.
+\Cref{lemmaA} applies to show that $S$ is incompressible.
+As explained in \Cref{Cor-to-Waldhausen}, by \cite{Waldhausen-1968}, this implies that $S$ is isotopic to $\Si\times \{t_0\}$ for some $0<t_0<1$.
 Under the isotopy, $L$ is isotopic to a link $L'$ that lies in $\Si\times I'$, where $I'$ is a closed interval containing $t_0$ in its interior.
-There is a deformation retraction from $\Si\times I$ to $\Si\times I'$ which carries $L$ to $L'$.

 Projecting $L'$ along $\nu(S)\approx S\times I\to S$, gives a diagram $D$ for $L'$ which by the claim has genus $g(S)=g(\Si)$.
 Furthermore, the checkerboard surfaces of $D$ on $S$ are isotopic relative the boundary to $P$ and $N$. \Cref{prop-BW} now implies that $D$ is alternating.
 This finishes the proof. \end{proof}